robang74/redfishos/recovery/README.md

 ```

 The `-k` avoids overwriting the original files, but it is supposed that they were not in place if you need this tarball.

+---

+### Scripts dependencies

+Both scripts requires some extra dependencies, if they are executed with `--ssh-test` as command line parameter:

+* [do_ssh_ldd_test_utils.env](do_ssh_ldd_test_utils.env) - it contains the code to make the `ldd` libraries test via SSH

+* [pcos / sfos-ssh-connect.env](../scripts/pcos/sfos-ssh-connect.env) - it is the bash environment required by the script above for SSH automatic connection.

+* [sfos-ssh-connect-env patch](https://coderus.openrepos.net/pm2/project/sfos-ssh-connect-env) - it is the script that enable the quick & safe password-less root-login via SSH, a system setup-up required by the environment above.

+The `--ssh-test` enables shell script code which copy and test via SSH the tarball content about libraries dependency with `ldd`.